acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

   <tr>
    <td>2.8 Charterer</td>
    <td>
-    shall mean the natural or legal person or entity entered in the Agreement and to which the air charter service is being provided, whether actually travelling on the aircraft or not.
+    shall mean the natural or legal person or entity entered into the Agreement and to which the air charter service is being provided, whether actually travelling on the aircraft or not.
    </td>
   </tr>
   <tr>